magnetikonline/css-animation-event/README.md

 Having to continually make the decision to utilise DOM animation/transition events vs. a graceful fallback (via `supportCSSTransitions` in example above) throughout your UI code soon becomes clumsy and error prone.

 ## Usage
-[CSSAnimEvent](cssanimevent.js) manages the above situation in a different way, relying on the fact that CSS3 transitions by design fall back gracefully with unsupported browsers handling element CSS property changes as instant, with a zero transition time.
+[CSSAnimEvent](cssanimevent.js) manages the above situation in a different way, relying on the fact that CSS transitions by design fall back gracefully with unsupported browsers handling element CSS property changes as instant, with a zero transition time.

 Methods `onAnimationEnd(element,handler)` and `onTransitionEnd(element,handler)` simply mimic this behaviour by instantaneously calling the given `handler` for browsers that don't provide animation and/or transition support.